Eisa01/mpv-scripts/README.md

 	- Fixed automatic resume of copied time issue
 	- Some other fixes and optimizations
 # SmartHistory Script
 SmartHistory is a script for mpv media player, the script adds a smart history functionality to mpv.
 It logs videos that you opened into `%APPDATA%\mpv\mpvHistory.log` along with the time you have reached on each video.
 The script uses the log to provide you with various features.
 More details about SmartHistory are explained in the sections below.
-To use it, download *`SmartHistory.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SmartHistory.lua`* file into your `mpv/scripts/` directory.
 ### SmartHistory Features and Usage Guide
 - **Features**
 	-  **Logs Opened Videos to a Log File:** All videos opened in mpv will be logged to create a history in `%APPDATA%\mpv\mpvHistory.log`.
 The format is: [date and time] of accessing video, the path & reached video time.